Abel Tasman Track5 Days & 4 Nights

 If you require single rooms we would be happy to accommodate you although there is a single room supplement payable.
 We welcome solo walkers on the Abel Tasman Track, although you should of course take extra care in the outdoors when walking solo and there is also a solo supplement payable.

-- 1 Night in a B&B or hotel, 1 Night on Aquapackers Boat (private cabin), 2 Nights in Lodges
+- 1 Night in a B&B in Nelson

 - Transfer from Nelson/Motueka to Marahau